futuregrid/deprecated-teefaa/README.md

 FutureGrid Teefaa
 =================

+This code is outdated.
 The code has moved to

 http://github.com/cloudmesh/teefaa